 Kayaking and canoeing

-It's especially important to consider safety before using a kayak, canoe or a similar unpowered vessel.
-These craft sit quite low in the water and are susceptible to risks such as capsizing, blowing off course, taking on water and reduced visibility to other vessels.
+It's especially important to consider safety before using a kayak, canoe, or a similar unpowered vessel.
+These crafts sit quite low in the water and are susceptible to risks such as capsizing, blowing off course, taking on water, and reduced visibility to other vessels.

 The information below will help you stay safe.
 It is taken from the Kayaks and canoes safety reference guide .

-The guide, a kayak and canoe safety equipment sticker and a Paddle Safe DVD is available from:
+The guide, a kayak and canoe safety equipment sticker, and a Paddle Safe DVD are available from:

 13 Kateena Street

 Phone: 1300 183 046

 Information for motorised boats can provide helpful hints that may apply to you being safe on your vessel.

 Plan your trip